Links on SoundGuys may earn us a commission. Learn more.

 We subjected the Bose QuietComfort Earbuds to a constant 75dB output until the batteries depleted, and they lasted 5 hours, 29 minutes with active noise cancelling enabled.
 This is above average for ANC true wireless earbuds, beating out the AirPods Pro, but not the Sony WF-1000XM4.

-You can quick charge the earbuds by placing them in the case for just 15 minutes, which grants you two hours of playtime.
-If you need to complete a full charge cycle of the earbuds, you have to set aside two hours, while charging the case completely takes three hours via USB-C. The case also supports Qi wireless charging, though speeds are limited by your specific mat.
+You can quickly charge the earbuds by placing them in the case for just 15 minutes, giving you 120 minutes of playtime.
+If you need to complete a full charge cycle of the earbuds, you have to set aside two hours, while charging the case completely takes three hours via USB-C. The case also supports Qi wireless charging, though your specific mat limits speeds.

 How well does the Bose QuietComfort Earbuds cancel noise?